core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve across the key update, then A explicitly indicates it by using the signaling approach embedded in KUDOS and defined in {{preserving-observe-signaling}}.

-After having successfully completed the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), if the other peer B has confirmed its interest in preserving those ongoing observations also by using the signaling approach defined in {{preserving-observe-signaling}}, then the peer A does not terminate any ongoing observation but rather keeps the same observations as it had before the KUDOS execution.
+After having successfully completed the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), if the other peer B has confirmed its interest in preserving those ongoing observations also by using the signaling approach defined in {{preserving-observe-signaling}}, then the peer A performs the following actions.
+This sequence of steps will allow the peer to "jump" over Partial IVs (PIVs) that are occupied and in use for ongoing observations.

+1. For each still ongoing observation X that A has with B, such that A acts as client in X:

+   a.
+The peer A considers all the OSCORE Partial IV values used in the Observe registration request associated with any of the still ongoing observations with the other peer B.

+   b.
+The peer A determines the value PIV\* as the highest OSCORE Partial IV among those considered at the previous step.

+   c.
+In the Sender Context of the OSCORE Security Context shared with the other peer B, the peer A sets its own Sender Sequence Number to (PIV\* + 1), rather than to 0.

 ### Signaling to Preserve Observations # {#preserving-observe-signaling}